imitelis/Full_Stack_Open_Exercises/part9/README.md

 The [frontend](https://github.com/fullstack-hy2020/patientor) has already been built by outsider experts and your task is to create a backend to support the existing code.

-**WARNING:** Quite often VS code loses track what is really happening in the code and it shows type or style related warnings despite the code has been fixed.
+**Warning:** Quite often VS code loses track what is really happening in the code and it shows type or style related warnings despite the code has been fixed.
 If this happens (to me it has happened quite often), just restart the editor.
 It is also good to doublecheck that everything really works by running the compiler and the eslint from the command line with commands:

 ```
 npm run tsc